The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Catering requires a mindset shift

-That means you can afford to spend more to win them—like giving away three free pizzas—than you would for a regular customer.
-That's also why professional photography, premium packaging, and being obsessive about on-time delivery matter so much for catering.
+That means you can afford to spend more to win them (like giving away three free pizzas) than you would for a regular customer.
+That's why professional photography, premium packaging, and obsessing over on-time delivery matter so much for catering.

 Catering is not a side hustle.
 It's a strategic profit center that compounds over time through exposure, repeat business, and referrals.
-Your catering offer needs to be visible everywhere and needs to be treated as an extension of your core business.
+Your catering offer needs to be visible everywhere and treated as an extension of your core business.

 Follow this playbook, and you won't just add incremental revenue.
-You'll build a six-figure profit engine on top of your current restaurant sales—without giving 30% to a marketplace.
+You'll build a six-figure profit engine on top of your current restaurant sales—without the commissions.

 Frequently asked questions